alohajac/basic_stats/README.md

 # basic_stats
-Part of a class exercise in OCG-404 to learn about posting python packages to github
+THis is a class exercise in OCG-404 to learn about posting python packages to github